What's it all about?

 Once you have numbers confirmed, and deposits in hand, you can book up your preferred activities, accommodation, etc. Don’t delay, particularly in booking accommodation as it does fill up quickly – many groups book cottages or glamping sites for hen do’s over a year ahead as they know these properties book well in advance!
 Key dates such as the May bank holidays, the first couple of weeks of June will be in higher demand so you need to get in quickly.
 Expect to pay a deposit of up to £50 per person and the final balance normally around 8 weeks before arrival.

 For every element you book, expect a confirmation in writing, detailing exactly what you have booked, the dates, and any outstanding payments and when they are due.
-We always recommend printing out documents and setting up a paper file, as well as having them stored in your phone as you may need them on the hen do.
+We always recommend printing out documents and setting up a paper file, as well as having them stored in your phone as you may need them on the weekend.

 STEP 5 – COMMUNICATION & MANAGING YOUR GROUP